syncfusion-content/maui-docs/MAUI/Kanban-Board/Workflows.md

 var workflows = new List<KanbanWorkflow>();

-var openWorkflow = new KanbanWorkflow("Open", new List<object> { "In Progress" });
+//Define the category and list of categories which accepts the cards from “Open” state. var openWorkflow = new KanbanWorkflow("Open", new List<object> { "In Progress" });
 workflows.Add(openWorkflow);

-var progressWorkflow = new KanbanWorkflow("In Progress", new List<object> { "Open", "Code Review" });
+//Define the category and list of categories which accepts the cards from “In Progress” state. var progressWorkflow = new KanbanWorkflow("In Progress", new List<object> { "Open", "Code Review" });
 workflows.Add(progressWorkflow);